Having the facts about sugar and unrefined sugar can lead to healthier eating choices. Get started with these tips and our unrefined sugar recipes!

 Refined Sugar List

-All of these are refined sugars and should be avoided while you’re on a refined sugar free diet.
+All of these foods are categorized as refined sugars and should be avoided while you’re on an unrefined sugar diet.

 - white flour